Thyroid Surgery

-The thyroid gland is an important endocrine organ that makes a hormone called thyroid hormone.
-Thyroid hormone works on virtually every organ system of the body including general metabolism, cardiac function, digestive function, muscle function, bone formation and remodeling, and brain development.
 The thyroid gland is located in the central portion of the neck and sits just on top of the windpipe known as the trachea.
+It is an important endocrine organ that makes thyroid hormone, which works on virtually every organ system of the body including general metabolism, cardiac function, digestive function, muscle function, bone formation and remodeling, and brain development.

-There are many illnesses that may present as a result of abnormalities of the thyroid gland.
-By far and away, the most common problem with the thyroid gland is the inability of the gland to make enough thyroid hormone resulting in hypothyroidism.
-People will often have problems with metabolism, heat/cold tolerance, weight fluctuations or weight gain.
-In this situation people require supplementation of thyroid hormone in the way of a pill.
+Many illnesses may present as a result of abnormalities of the thyroid gland.
+By far and away, the most common problem with the thyroid gland is the inability of the gland to make enough thyroid hormone, resulting in hypothyroidism.
+People often experience issues with metabolism, heat or cold tolerance, weight fluctuations, or weight gain.
+In this situation, people require supplementation of thyroid hormone in the form of a pill.

 • Benign